jjeff/similarterms/README.markdown

 ### Alternate Uses ###
 Since this is a Views plug-in, it is possible to create listings of related images, videos, or just about anything which you can show with Views.
 Here are a few tricks you might try:

-- Related tab: Create a (page display) tab called "Related" on node pages.
+- __Related tab__: Create a (page display) tab called "Related" on node pages.
 This page shows teaser listings of similar content.
-- Advertising using Similar By Terms: Create an "advertisement" node type with CCK fields for "image" and "URL".
+- __Advertising using Similar By Terms__: Create an "advertisement" node type with CCK fields for "image" and "URL".
 Add your "tags" vocabulary to this content type and create some ads.
 Create a block which shows the linked image of the most similar advertisement node.

 Other ideas?
 Let us know!